Flute Music

 Home » Flute Music

-This page offers audio samples of Martin Doyle and other musicians playing Martin Doyle flutes.
+This page presents audio samples of Martin Doyle and other musicians playing Martin Doyle flutes.
+Quoted below, Martin's good friend Ronan Browne offers an astute observation regarding the recordings displayed on this page.

 Martin Doyle

-Tunes: Paddy Fahey's (reel) and The Cliffs of Moher (jig)
+Below: The tunes are Paddy Fahey's (reel) and The Cliffs of Moher (jig).

-Tunes: Paddy Be Aisy, unknown and A Fig For A Kiss (slip jigs)
+Below: The tunes are Paddy Be Aisy (aka Wink And She’ll Follow You), unknown and A Fig For A Kiss (slip jigs).

-Here is an audio file of Martin Doyle playing one of his Baroque flutes.
-King of the Blind is a Turlough O'Carolan tune from Nicholas Carolan's facsimile edition of John & William Neal, A Collection of the Most Celebrated Irish Tunes proper for the violin, German flute or hautboy, which was first published in 1724.
+Below: This tune is called King of the Blind – a Turlough O'Carolan composition that featured in Nicholas Carolan's facsimile edition of John & William Neal, A Collection of the Most Celebrated Irish Tunes proper for the violin, German flute or hautboy, which was first published in 1724.
+For this piece, Martin Doyle is playing one of his Baroque flutes.

 The Aiki Céilí Band